hydroshare/hydroshare/README.md

 ## Install

-This README file is for developer
+This README file is for developers interested in working on the Hydroshare code itself, or learning about how the application works at a deeper level.
+If you simply want to use the application, go to http://hydroshare.org and register an account.
+If you want to install the application locally or in production, read on.

+### Dependencies
+- VirtualBox or VMWare

 Installation for development is handled via a development VM.
 If you want to contribute to HydroShare, please see this document: [Getting Started with HydroShare](https://github.com/hydroshare/hydroshare/wiki/getting_started)

-### Dependencies
-- VirtualBox or VMWare

 ## Usage